bluesky61/ardupilot_wiki/common/source/docs/common-sensor-testing.rst

 **Tuning** checkbox on the bottom right of the display **  1  ** This will bring up the graphical sensor display.

-If you click on the legend at the top of it **  2  ** , it will bring up a window **"Graph This"** that allows you to choose which sensors and data outputs to display.
+If you double click on the legend at the top of it **  2  ** , it will bring up a window **"Graph This"** that allows you to choose which sensors and data outputs to display.